TomShacham/http4js/README.md

 - create Header and Method to wrap headers and method on req and provide convenience functions like Headers.CONTENT_TYPE and Method.GET
 - document withFilter for eg to add user on req or upgrade http to https
+- document a proxy
+- document unit testing routing and fakes
 - support express backend
 - other client verbs, PUT, PATCH, HEAD etc.